sylvianakay/sylvianakay/README.md

-## 👋 Hi, I'm **Anastasia-Sylvana Kakarontza**
+## 👋 Hi there

-I am a Computer Science student at the University of Crete and an aspiring Full-Stack Developer.
+I am Sylvana, a Computer Science student at the University of Crete and an aspiring Full-Stack Developer.
 I like experimenting with code to see ideas come to life.

 My experience includes **Java, Servlets, SQL, Node.js, and React**, and I enjoy working with **APIs and exploring AI technologies** as tools.
 Studying **algorithms, data structures, operating systems, and computer networks** has taught me to approach problems logically and craft effective solutions.